 Typical grounds of appeal in Las Vegas include:

-- prosecutorial misconduct (such as the D.A. withholding "exculpatory" evidence that could have helped your defense)
+- prosecutorial misconduct in Nevada (such as the D.A. withholding "exculpatory" evidence that could have helped your defense)

 - judicial errors (such as the judge permitting evidence that should have been excluded or vice versa, or the judge refusing to sever a case with multiple charges or co-defendants when the Nevada joinder was prejudicial to the defendant)

 - erroneous application of a law or regulation